New Rules for Real Estate Agencies and Private Realtors in Montenegro

 Design: Dark background, capital letters.

-Content: The coat of arms of Montenegro, the inscription “Crna Gora”, the agency name, and the registered address.
+Content: The coat of arms of Montenegro, the inscription “Crna Gora,” the agency name, and the registration address.

-Each agency must have: a telephone, internet, workstations for receiving clients, a computer, a printer, and the main innovation — an electronic reader for biometric ID cards (čitač biometrijske lične karte) with a microchip.
-This device is now required for strict client identification and for protecting transactions from document forgery.
+Every agency must have: a telephone, internet, workstations for receiving clients, a computer, a printer, and the main new requirement — an electronic reader for biometric ID cards (čitač biometrijske lične karte) with a microchip.
+This device is now necessary for strict client identification and for protecting transactions from document forgery.

 3. Public Register of Intermediaries (Registar posrednika)

 A single, central, and fully open electronic database is being created.
-Anyone will be able to verify the legality of an agency.
+Anyone will be able to check an agency’s legality.

-The agency’s name, address, tax ID number (PIB), and contacts (including website and email).
+The agency’s name, address, tax ID (PIB), and contacts (including website and email).

-Information about employees who have passed the exam (at least one licensed agent must be employed full time).
+Information on employees who have passed the exam (at least one licensed agent must be employed full-time).

-Agencies are required to keep a written log of all transactions and brokerage agreements.
-Any changes must be entered in the log within 8 days.
+Agencies are required to keep a written log of all transactions and mediation agreements.
+Any changes must be entered into the log within 8 days.

-Everything is recorded: the client’s data, the agent’s data, the exact location of the property (down to the cadastral parcel), the area, the transaction status, the final price, and the commission amount with the invoice number.
+Everything is recorded: client data, agent data, the exact location of the property (down to the cadastral parcel), area, transaction status, final price, and commission amount with the invoice number.

 Retention periods:

-The agency must keep the record log (evidencija) permanently (trajno), and contracts and supporting documents for at least 10 years.
+The agency must keep the record log (evidencija) permanently (trajno), and contracts and accompanying documents — for at least 10 years.

 FAQ